-As described by security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WordPress sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.
+According to leading security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-You may think that the information in your website is of no interest to hackers, but the reality is that to a hacker, all websites provide an opportunity to gain some advantage at your expense.
+You may think that your website or blog provides no value to hackers, but the reality is that to a hacker, every website is an opportunity to gain some benefit at your expense.

-The harsh reality is that brute-force software bots are very likely looking for security exploits and trying to hack into your blog as you are reading this page.
-Whether they can hack in successfully depends on how difficult you have made it for them to continue persisting until they discover a way to get in, or decide to look for an easier target.
+The harsh reality is that hackers are probably trying to break into your web site as you are reading this.
+Whether they will break in successfully or not, will depend on how difficult or easy you have made things for hackers and botnets to continue trying until they either discover how to get in, or are forced to give up and go look for an easier target.

-How Much Information Are You Broadcasting To Hackers About Your WordPress Site?
+How Much Information About Your WordPress Site Are You Broadcasting To Hackers?

-If you visit a site like Hackertarget.com and run your site through their WordPress security scan …
+Does your website run on WordPress?
+If so visit Hackertarget.com and run your site through their WordPress security scan …

-You will see that the scan will display a number of results and information about your site setup …
+You will see that the check returns a number of results and details about your WordPress installation …

-(Hackertarget – website security scan results.
-Screenshot source: Hackertarget.com)
+(Hackertarget – WordPress security scan results.
+Screenshot: Hackertarget.com)

-It should be obvious after using the above tool that if you can see all of this information, then so can hackers.
+It should be obvious after using the above tool that if you can access all of this information about your WordPress site, hackers can too.

-Being able to see which version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories on your server are all useful information to hackers, as this informs them about potential holes or weaknesses, especially in older versions.
+Being able to see which version of WordPress you are using, which plugins and themes you have installed on your site, and which files have been uploaded to certain directories are all potentially useful information to hackers, as this informs them about any potential vulnerabilities, especially where site owners haven’t updated their sites.

-Fortunately, there is a simple solution to stop broadcasting all of this information about your web site and protect against other malicious threats.
+Fortunately, there is a simple way you can stop broadcasting all of this information about your website and make your site invisible to hackers and botnets.